NirantK/awesome-project-ideas/README.md

 [Advice for Short Term Machine Learning Projects](https://rockt.github.io/2018/08/29/msc-advice) by Tim R. is a pretty good starting point!

 **Do you want to share my solution/code to a problem here**?
 Yeah, sure - why not?
-Go to [Github issues](https://github.com/NirantK/awesome-project-ideas/issues) in the repository and let me know there.
+Go to the [GitHub issues](https://github.com/NirantK/awesome-project-ideas/issues) tap in this repository and let me know there.

 **How can I add my ideas here?** Just send a pull request and we'll discuss?

 **Hey, something is wrong here!**
 Yikes, I am sorry.
-Please tell me by raising a [Github issue](https://github.com/NirantK/awesome-project-ideas/issues).
+Please tell me by raising a [GitHub issue](https://github.com/NirantK/awesome-project-ideas/issues).
 I'll fix it as soon as possible.

 ### Acknowledgements